-Impact of alternative prey or feeding

-Feeding on a single fly significantly reduced the tendency to attack Oncopeltus the next day (Figure 22), but did not reduce the tendency to attack other flies.
-This indicated both the positive impact of satiation on avoidance, as well the prey-specificity of that avoidance.
+Impact of alternative prey or feeding before trials.
+Feeding on a single fly significantly reduced the tendency to attack Oncopeltus the next day (Table 9), but did not reduce the tendency to attack other flies.
+This suggests both the positive impact of satiation on avoidance, as well the prey-specificity of that avoidance.